4/12/23 6/13/23 H-5

 Elkhorn F, new.
 Nice workmanship and nice sound from Robb Brophy of Durango, CO.
 Radiused fingerboard, one-piece back. $5,750

 Elkhorn Koa F, new.
 Made by Robb Brophy of Durango, CO.
-Clean, clear sound of koa wood, unique in the mandolin world.
+Clean, clear sound of koa body and cedar top, unique in the mandolin world.
 Radiused fingerboard, one-piece back. $5,750

 Fairbanks (by Vega) Style S mandolin-banjo, 1917.
 Four strings make a lot more sense on a mandolin-banjo than eight, as this little banjo proves.
 It features a 10.5" rim, 28 brackets and 13" scale.
 Formerly owned by Butch Baldasari.
 In its original hardshell case. $850

-the most beautiful of all Gibson mandolin models, with
+arguably the most beautiful of all Gibson mandolin

-inlay and intricately inlaid buttons on the Handel
+inlaid buttons on the Handel tuners.
+This instrument

-tuners.
-This instrument has the ancient woody tone that
+has the ancient woody tone that once inspired

-once inspired thousands of men and women to join
+thousands of men and women to join mandolin

 height-adjustable unit.
 With its original hardshell